Configure IP Filters for Tableau Cloud

 3. To update an IP address, use one of these options:

-• Individual address: Select the row you want to edit and make changes directly.
+• Individual address: Select the row to edit it directly.

 • Bulk editor: Expand the dropdown menu and select IP Address Bulk Editor.
-In the dialog, make changes to your IP address list.
-Only one IP address or range can be entered per line.
+In the dialog, enter each IP address or range on a separate line.

 Turning off IP filtering permanently deletes the list of IP addresses and ranges you defined.
 Any licensed user can then sign in to the site, regardless of their IP address.
 If you plan to use these settings later, copy your allow list before turning off IP filtering.